Robert Baratheon: A Game of Thrones

 King Robert has come to Winterfell to appoint his close friend Eddard Stark the Hand of The King, after the untimely death of Jon Arryn.
 He was unaware that Cersei's three children were fathered by her twin brother Jaime.
 More interested in food, drink, and tourneys than in governance, Robert has squandered the royal treasury, leaving the crown heavily in debt.
 After a hunting accident orchestrated by Cersei, Robert is mortally wounded by a wild boar and appoints Eddard as the regent for his son Joffrey.
 After Robert's death, Eddard loses the political struggle against the Lannisters and is later publicly executed by beheading.
 The kingdoms plunge into civil war known as the War of the Five Kings (which encompasses the entirety of the following two books) in which Robert's two brothers Renly and Stannis Baratheon both declare themselves the rightful kings.
 Eddard's vengeful son Robb and later Balon Greyjoy also secede and declare kingships.

 Family tree of House Baratheon

 TV adaptation

-Mark Addy plays Robert Baratheon in the television adaption of the series of books.
+Mark Addy plays Robert Baratheon in the television adaption of the book series.
 According to showrunners David Benioff and D. B. Weiss, Addy's audition for the role was the best they had seen and he was the easiest actor to cast for the show.
+Brian Cox said he turned down the role because the "money was not all that great" and the character would be killed off early in the series.